Unmentionable!: The Mouth Organ

 Seven years ago before the events of this story, a bushfire was raging out of control.
 A group of four young girls — among them the then-six year old protagonist, Nicole — (called the Brownies in the book), led by Mr. and Mrs. Hardbristle were escaping for their lives.
 When they reached town, no one was in sight and Mrs. Hardbristle sacrificed her life by digging a hole for her husband and the four girls, she suffocated in the smoke.
 A small magnolia tree was planted in the same hole to honor her sacrifice.
 Mr. Hardbristle however was depressed, he thought he was a coward and states to Nicole that he won't be happy until the tree blooms, as it tells him his wife has forgiven him.

 Seven years have passed and Nicole, now thirteen and using a bucket full of what she thought was fertilizer, accidentally destroys the magnolia tree due to it being blackberry killer instead.
 Feeling guilty, she now works as a busker to pay up for a new one, costing one thousand dollars.
 Back in the present, a young man (called Young Ponytail) gives her an enchanted mouth organ that, whenever a song is played on it, causes whoever hears it to act to the lyrics and tells her to "use her own tunes, not other peoples".
 He tells her he will be back for it, tomorrow at noon, he then leaves.

 A tourist bus heading for Sydney pulls up to see the tree.
 Due to it being dead, they were about to leave when Nicole plays on the mouth organ, but not her own songs.
 She starts with, "Tom Dooley" by The Kingston Trio, which magically causes the tourists to cry.
 Next she plays the cancan, it magically causes the tourists to do the dance.
 The tourists freak out at this and scramble to the bus.
 Desperately, Nicole tries two more songs, those being "Kookaburra" and "You Can Leave Your Hat On".
 However, upon realizing the last one was striptease music, she tries to stop playing the song but she couldn't, the song must be played fully.
 After this, she lets the frightened tourists go, with no money in her hat.

 It is here Nicole finally remembers what Young Ponytail told her: "Play your own tune.
 Not other peoples.
 You have your own melodies, use them."
-So she does and several people come out and put money in her hat, including Mr. Windfall the owner of his new rebuilt general store, her teacher Mr. Ralph, a tough Year Seven girl called Sue Rickets and two other tough kids as well and by the time it is over, Nicole has gained eighty-four dollars.
-Tomorrow comes, and she takes the mouth organ and the money to school, she wonders if she get the one thousand dollars before 12 o'clock.
+So she does and several people come out and put money in her hat, including Mr. Windfall the owner of his new rebuilt general store, her teacher Mr. Ralph, a tough Year Seven girl called Sue Rickets and two other tough kids as well.
+By the time it is over, Nicole has gained eighty-four dollars.
+Tomorrow comes, and she takes the mouth organ and the money to school, she wonders if she can get the one thousand dollars before 12 o'clock.